sereen-786/tasks/Task_1/README.md

 1. About Task
 2. About K6 automation tool
 3. Download pretrained weights and file structure
+4. Github account and token creation -- needed for running test cases
-4. Installation of k6 for execution of test cases
+5. Installation of k6 for execution of test cases
-5. Execution steps
+6. Execution steps

-## About Task
+## 1. About Task

-Select any publicly available API (ex: OpenWeatherMap API or GitHub API), identify and automate three critical scenarios.
+Select any publicly available API  GitHub API, identify and automate three critical scenarios.
 Provide documentation for each of the automated scenario.

-## About K6 automation tool
+## 2. About K6 automation tool
 Grafana k6 is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.
 Using k6, you can test the reliability and performance of your systems and catch performance regressions and problems earlier. k6 will help you to build resilient and performant applications that scale.